 Use a roll of plastic table covering from the party store (which costs about $10 for a huge roll) for ceiling swag, tablecloth and bows to dress up the chairs – and you’ll have more left for the next party, says Jasgur.

-Instead of spending $10 or more per kid to bowl, play laser tag or go glow golfing, make something as the party activity – decorating cupcakes, for example, or making tie-dye shirts or the T-shirt necklaces
+Instead of spending $10 or more per kid to hit up one of the local bowling centers, laser tag arenas or glow golfing courses, make something as the party activity.
+Decorate cupcakes, for example, or make tie-dye shirts or T-shirt necklaces.

 Better yet, when your child requests an expensive destination for her party, suggest that she limit the guest list to her three or four favorite friends.
 Whether it’s a spa party or an outing to the movies and the pizza shop, taking a few friends is an affordable way to celebrate while doing something out of the ordinary.